ksatva/infiles-search/README.txt

 DOWNLOADING (recommended):
  Download the zip file.
  Extract.
- Run the program from the downloaded infiles directory (as pwd).
+ Run the program from the downloaded infiles-master directory (as pwd).

 RUNNING the Program:
 1) Use python3 to execute the program.